 - your personal details

-- a current credit card for your payment (Schedule of Fees – PDF).
+- a current credit card and sufficient funds for your payment (Schedule of Fees – PDF)

-- certified copies of acceptable training documents, clearly showing your name, date of issue and units of competency, as specified in Competency requirements for Class 1 licences – PDF
+- certified copies of acceptable training documents, clearly showing your name, date of issue and the units of competency as specified in the competency requirements for Class 1 licences – PDF

 - current First Aid certificate with the unit of competency HLTAID003 (Apply First Aid), or HLTAID006 (Provide Advanced First Aid).